andyp123/blender_vertex_color_master/README.md

 ### Src to UVs
 Copy the value of the 'Src' channel to the uv layer in the 'Dst' layer.

-## Planned Features
+## Planned / Possible Features
-* Improve alpha support:
-  - Auto detect support instead of enabling it in preferences.
-  - Enable RGB channels in Active Channels by default.
+* Break script into full Add-on.
+* Move Add-on to own tab.
+* Clean up workflow for filling etc.
+* Optimisations of channel masked functions.
+* Add shortcut to bake AO.
+* Add function to do quick gradient shading.
+* Add function to set UV shells to random colors.
-* Add more operator inputs to the Redo panel.
+* Add function to bake curvature to colors.